AlexTISYoung/snipar/docs/simulation.rst

 because chromosomes segregate independently during meiosis.
 (In this simulation, all causal SNPs segregate independently.)
 Here, the ratio between direct and population effects of the PGS should be around 0.87.

-One should also observe a statistically significant average parental NTC (in direct_v2.2.effects.txt) of the PGS from the two-generation model despite the absence of parental indirect genetic effects in this simulation.
+One should also observe a statistically significant average parental NTC (in direct_v1.2.effects.txt) of the PGS from the two-generation model despite the absence of parental indirect genetic effects in this simulation.
 Here, the ratio between the average NTC and the direct effect should be around 0.15.
-This demonstrates that statistically significant average NTC estimates cannot be interpreted as unbiased estimates of parental indirect genetic effects, especially for phenotypes affected by assortative mating.
+This demonstrates that statistically significant average NTC estimates cannot be interpreted as demonstrating parental indirect genetic effects, especially for phenotypes affected by assortative mating.